CDC WONDER (ICPSR 128)

 CDC WONDER is the online public information health system created by the Centers for Disease Control and Prevention (CDC).
 It provides a single point of access to a wide variety of CDC reports, guidelines, and numeric public health data.
 With it, one can search for and retrieve MMWR (Morbidity and Mortality Weekly Report) articles and Prevention Guidelines published by the CDC, as well as query dozens of numeric datasets on CDC's mainframe and other computers via "fill-in-the blank" request screens.
 Public-use datasets about mortality, cancer incidence, hospital discharges, AIDS, behavioral risk factors, diabetes, and many other topics are available for query, and the requested data can be readily summarized and analyzed.

-These data are not available from ICPSR.
-Users should consult the data owners directly (via CDC WONDER Logon) for details on obtaining the data and documentation.
+These data are not available from NAHDAP.
+Users should consult the data owners directly (via CDC WONDER Logon) for details on obtaining these resources.